adap/flower/datasets/doc/source/tutorial-quickstart.rst

 Choose the dataset
 ------------------
-Choose the dataset by going to Hugging Face `Datasets Hub <https://huggingface.co/datasets>`_ and choose the dataset.
-Copy the name of the dataset and pass it as the `dataset` parameter to `FederatedDataset`.
+Choose the dataset by going to Hugging Face `Datasets Hub <https://huggingface.co/datasets>`_ and searching for your dataset by name.
+Note that the name is case sensitive, so make sure to pass the correct name as the `dataset` parameter to `FederatedDataset`.

 Partition the dataset
 ---------------------